 How Does Your Business Website Stack Up?

-It’s obvious that in 2021, a good business website isn’t optional.
+It’s obvious that these days a good business website isn’t optional.

 Customers are savvier and more adept at judging an organization’s credibility based on its online presence.
 Yes, you can be a great company doing great work with a less-than-ideal website, but is that really the hill you want to die on?